 Making excellent cider depends upon attention to detail at every stage from growing the best apples to ensuring hygiene of equipment and close attention to every part of the cider-making process.

-We collect the harvested ripe cider apples in 300kg bins until we have enough for a day of pressing.
+We collect the harvested ripe cider apples from our orchards in 300kg bins until we have enough for a full day of pressing.

 We then mill the washed apples in a scratter to produce pomace (apple pulp).

 After pressing, the left-over dry pomace and any rejected rotten apples are fed to our pigs – they love it!
 (And the alpacas do too).

 The apple juice is transferred from a collecting tank to fermenting tanks that have an airlock to allow carbon dioxide gas to escape during fermentation, whilst preventing oxygen spoiling the cider.